| Issue |

 ‡ Department of Cardiovascular Surgery, Faculty of Medicine, Hiroshima University, Hiroshima, Japan

 Address correspondence to: Shinji Ninomiya, Dr. Eng., Department of Clinical Engineering, Hiroshima International University, 555-36 Gakuen-dai, Kurose-town, Higashi-hiroshima-city, Hiroshima 724-0695, Japan.
-E-mail: s-nino@hs.hirokoku-u.ac.jp
+E-mail: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Received: